Top of page logo

 Technically you can dive most of the Philippines year round but for the best water conditions, when to go actually depends on where you go!
 Different areas have different dive seasons.
 Check out the section on Philippines Dive Season for more info.

-Whilst this does of course come down to your budget and personal preferences, the best place to stay for divers in the Philippines are generally dive resorts with fun vibes and combined restaurants and bars – or homestays and hostels near to dive centres / resorts.
+Whilst this does of course come down to your budget and personal preferences, the best place to stay for divers in the Philippines are generally dive resorts or hostels with fun vibes and combined restaurants and bars.

 Hot dayum – so much!
 There’s a huge amount of adventure actives you can enjoy in the Philippines such as caving, waterfalls, trekking, beach hopping, partying, cliff jumping, surfing and more.
 In each destination guide I’ve included a section on extra activities for that place.

-In this whale shark of an article, we’ve covered an absolute f*ck ton in order to ensure you know absolutely everything – and I mean everything (!), that there is to know to get the very best out of your Philippines diving adventure – based on my own trips there in 2016, 2020 and 2023!
+In this sheer whale shark of an article, we’ve covered an absolute f*ck ton in order to ensure you know absolutely everything – and I mean everything (!), that there is to know to get the very best out of your Philippines diving adventure – based on my own diving odysseys there in 2016, 2020 and 2023!

 First we talked about why you should dive the Philippines in the first place and then I walked you through the best diving itineraries there for various lengths of trip.